sgmac/dotfiles/README.md

 $ ruby install.rb unlink
 ```

 If you want to add more dotfiles, drop the files in either default or desktop directories.
 On the top directory level, you will see folders such as _emacs.d_ or _vim_.
-By default I drop here the directories that should be linked to the topof my $HOME and they are not dependent neither on console nor desktop.
+By default I drop here the directories that should be linked to the top of my $HOME and they are not dependent neither on console nor desktop.